adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 # SYCL Graph Native Recording

+NOTE: This specification has been updated and moved to https://fictional-adventure-jnwzlro.pages.github.io/design-docs/native-recording.html.

+The previous copy has been preserved below.

+---

 ## Introduction

 This document describes the design of the proposed 'Native Recording' mode for SYCL Graph.
 Native Recording